Assistant Secretary for ETA – José Javier Rodríguez

 Manny Lamarre is the Deputy Assistant Secretary for ETA in the Office of the Assistant Secretary for the Employment and Training Administration (ETA).
 Manny’s experience spans across workforce development policy, program, and research across federal, state, and local levels.
 He’s served as a Governor appointee, serving as an Executive Director overseeing the strategic implementation of the state’s workforce and apprenticeship system and now as a political appointee leading on key workforce policies and programs such as sector-based initiatives and investments, registered apprenticeships, WIOA, industry engagement, and AI.
 He was formerly a Senior Policy Advisor at ETA before assuming the role of Deputy Assistant Secretary.
 Manny serves in key roles working closely with the White House on policies such as the President’s Executive Order on apprenticeships and AI and has represented the U.S. in Geneva at the International Labor Conference resulting in the setting of international standards on apprenticeships adopted by over 100 countries.
 Manny began his career as a classroom teacher and has authored several reports, studied, and presented on workforce nationally and internationally.

-Brittany Stich is the Director of Investing in America's Workforce, in the Office of the Assistant Secretary for the Employment and Training Administration (ETA).
+Brittany Stich is the Deputy Assistant Secretary of Investing in America's Workforce, in the Office of the Assistant Secretary for the Employment and Training Administration (ETA).
 Prior to joining ETA, Brittany was a White House Fellow at the White House Domestic Policy Council, focused on workforce.
 In 2015, she co-founded Guild Education, a company whose mission is to unlock opportunity for America’s workforce through education and upskilling.
 Through partnerships with Fortune 1000 employers, more than 3 million working Americans have access to employer-funded education and training.
 Prior to Guild, Brittany built honors programs in community colleges across the country.
 She began her career as a teacher in East Palo Alto through Teach for America.
 She has received numerous accolades, including Forbes 30 under 30, Stanford’s Arjay Miller Social Change award, Fast Company’s World Changing Ideas award, and recognition on CNBC’s Disruptor 50, Forbes’ Cloud 100 list, and B Lab’s Best for World list.
 Brittany has served as a governor-appointed Commissioner for the Colorado Commission on Higher Education, as well as on numerous other education and non-profit boards, including Stanford Business School’s Advisory Council.
 She is a frequent speaker on higher education, the future of work, entrepreneurship, and women in leadership.
 A first-generation college student, Brittany holds an M.B.A., M.A. in Education, and B.A. from Stanford University, as well as an Ed.D. in higher education from the University of Pennsylvania.